AmbryN/binance-trader-java/Readme.md

 ## Usage

 #### !!!
 Caution : use this bot at your own risk and expenses !!!
+0) Make sure you have JDK 17 or newer and maven installed
 1) Clone the git repository to your computer
 2) `cd` to the directory
 3) Set following environment variables on your system: